andrewcomputsci2019/DynamoDbConverter/README.md

 # DynamoDbConverter
-Hashmap To Item Map and Item To hashMap jdk15
+Hashmap To Item Map and Item To hashMap, uses jdk15<br>
 Use Service.Converter.DynamoDb.*  or spefic class to import into project